 Let’s take a look at some stressors and how using HALT can relieve anxiety and stress in early recovery.

 1- Hungry: Taking time to eat for proper nourishment

-Living on caffeine, fast-food, or eating whatever you can find on the run might satiate your hunger but it isn’t healthy.
-When you are stressed out its easy to eat unhealthily, grabbing a bag of potato chips, sweets, other processed foods, or to just forget to eat.
+Living on caffeine, fast-food, or eating whatever you can find on the run might satiate your hunger, but it isn’t healthy when you are stressed out its easy to eat unhealthily, grabbing a bag of potato chips, sweets, other processed foods, or to forget to eat.

 Taking a 20-minute lunch break to recharge and replenish your body has many benefits.
 Take the time to prepare a meal at home with your family several times a week and bring the leftovers in for the next day.

 Not only will nutritious cooking meals with your family help you get the proper nutrition needed to stay energized throughout your hectic day, but it will also help you to satiate the hunger you crave for interaction with family and friends.

 Emotional hunger is real and can leave you devastated.
 Addiction is isolating from the positive persons in your life; recovery is reconnecting with positive influence, family, friends, colleagues, and over support.
 Therefore, hunger can also mean craving for human interaction, comfort, understanding, or care.